 9.3 Amounts of Tier 2 Flat Across All Hours

-Amounts of Firm Requirements Power sold by BPA at Tier 2 Rates and purchased by «Customer Name» shall be equal in all hours of the year.9.1 Tier 2 Rate Alternatives
+Amounts of Firm Requirements Power sold by BPA at Tier 2 Rates and purchased by «Customer Name» shall be equal in all hours of the year.

+End Option 1

+Option 2: Include the following for customers that are JOEs

+9.1 Tier 2 Rate Alternatives

 Subject to the requirements of this section 9 and Exhibit C and pursuant to the PRDM, «Customer Name» shall have the right to purchase Firm Requirements Power at a Tier 2 Long-Term Rate, Tier 2 Short-Term Rate, and Tier 2 Vintage Rate.